Home » Symptoms » Dog Symptoms A-Z » Red or brown urine (hemoglobinuria)

 Rapid breathing or heart rate: The body tries to compensate for the lack of oxygen, which can lead to accelerated breathing or heartbeat.

-A veterinarian should be consulted immediately if the dog’s urine has a reddish or brownish color, especially if additional symptoms such as lethargy, loss of appetite, or jaundice occur.
-These symptoms may indicate serious health problems that require urgent medical intervention.
+A veterinarian should be consulted immediately if the dog’s urine shows a reddish or brownish discoloration, especially if additional symptoms such as lethargy, loss of appetite, or jaundice occur.
+These symptoms can indicate serious health problems that require urgent medical intervention.

-Even if the dog shows Pain when urinating or if the problem persists for more than a day, it is essential to seek veterinary advice.
+Even if the dog shows Pain during urination or if the problem persists for more than a day, it is absolutely necessary to seek veterinary advice.
 A delay in treatment can lead to a worsening of the condition and make treatment more complicated.

-For pet owners, it is important to observe the dog’s urine regularly, especially if the dog already suffers from a disease that could affect the red blood cells.
+For pet owners, it is important to regularly observe the dog’s urine, especially if the dog already suffers from a disease that could affect red blood cells.
 A reddish or brownish discoloration of the urine should be taken seriously.

 It is advisable to keep the dog in a calm and stress-free environment to avoid unnecessary stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being..
 Physical exertion should be avoided so as not to worsen the condition.